Featured Image Credit: @itznipsey (IG)

 English Bulldog Pitbull mixes can come in medium-sized builds and various colors.
 One thing is for sure, though, this mix will generally appear to be muscular, stout, and medium in size.

 It will also have that characteristic Pitbull smile we all love and adore.
 Appearance-wise, this mixed breed is stout and its head is broad and extensive.
-They also have a large jaw, much like their parent breeds.
+They also have large jaws, much like their parent breeds.

 Generally, they have a short snout, but it would be longer if they took after their Pitbull parent.
 They also have small, semi-pricked ears.